tcheukueppo/tcheukueppo/README.md

-# Hi friends, I'm Kueppo
+# Hi friends, I'm KUEPPO TCHEUKAM
 A 19 yr old student from the university of yaoundé I, mostly spend my free time reading books in order to learn and accomplish more in CS **:)**.

 ## List of Operating systems, tools, Programming langauges I mostly deal with